walder/Skynet-IADS/README.md

 This is due to the short range of their radars.
 By the time the IADS wakes them up, the contact has likely passed their engagement range.
 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

+## Which SAM systems can engage HARMS?
+As of July 2022 I have only been able to get the SA-15, SA-10, NASAMS and Patriot to engage HARMS.
+The best option for a solid HARM defence is to add SA-15's around EW radars or high value SAM sites.

 ## What exactly does Skynet do with the SAMS?
 Via the scripting engine one can toggle the radar emitters on and off.
 Further options are the alarm state and the rules of engagement.
 In a nutshell that's all that Skynet does.
 Skynet does also read the radar and firing range properties of a SAM site.
 Based on that data and the setup options a mission designer provides Skynet will turn a SAM site on or off.